philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/SSR Guide - Public Preview.md

 ## SSR Forces A Literature Review

 After you roughly define your SSR question, you will do a brief literature review.
 If this sounds intimidating or technical, it's actually not.
-A SSR literature review is like Googling around for stuff, except using specialized search engines (more and more useful and _free_ options are entering this market all the time).
+A SSR literature review is like Googling around for stuff, except using specialized search engines (more and more useful options are entering this market all the time).
 It would be unwise to start a SSR project without doing a literature review, because you don't want or need to duplicate prior efforts.
 So we could say that SSR _forces_ a literature review.

 This is a very good thing.
 Through the lit review, we'll get a crash course in the relevant prior art.
 If our SSR question is roughly aimed at understanding the value of branding, we'll find that there have been serious academic inquiries into this question. [@TODO: link to a few scite and others with pre-populated queries for this] Perhaps this will cause us to refine, narrow, adjust, or abandon our SSR project.
 This is good!